CIROH-UA/ciroh-ua_website/docs/products/NextGen Framework/NWM-intro.md

 - Github URL: [NOAA-OWP/ngen](https://github.com/NOAA-OWP/ngen)

-# What is NextGen In A Box?
+# What is NextGen In A Box (NGIAB)?

 - NextGen National Water Resources Modeling Framework Community Release; that can be run for small set of input data rather than running conus wide.

+- NGIAB is dependant on ngen repository and uses it internally.

 - Github URL: [CIROH-UA/CloudInfra](https://github.com/CIROH-UA/NGIAB-CloudInfra)